sequenceiq/slider/src/site/markdown/testing.md

 1. Maven is set up to run test case classes in parallel, *but not the individual tests*.
 1. Java7+ does not place any guarantees on the ordering of test methods within a test case.
+1. Test suites must be designed to work even when executed in parallel with other test suites.
+1. Tests within a test suite *do not need to be designed to work in parallel with other tests in the same suite*

+This leads to a design where every test suite/test class must be designed to work with its own Hoya cluster instance within a single, shared YARN cluster, in parallel with other Hoya clusters -but the tests within the suite can expect to be run one at a time, albeit in an unknown order.

+## Other constraints

+* Port assignments SHOULD NOT be fixed, as this will cause clusters to fail if there are too many instances of a role on a same host, or if other tests are using the same port.
+* If a test does need to fix a port, it MUST be for a single instance of a role, and it must be different from all others.
+The assignment should be set in `org.apache.hoya.funtest.itest.PortAssignments` so as to ensure uniqueness over time.
+Otherwise: use the value of `0` to allow the OS to assign free ports on demand.

+## Test Requirements

+1. Test cases should be written so that each class works with exactly one Hoya-deployed cluster
+1. Every test MUST have its own cluster name -preferably derived from the classname.
+1. This cluster should be deployed in an `@BeforeClass` method.
+1. The `@AfterClass` method MUST tear this cluster down.
+1. Tests within the suite (i.e. class) must be designed to be independent -to work irrespectively of the ordering of other tests.